Chrysgesualdo/A-Randomized-Trial-with-A-RCT/README.md

-## Project Title: A Randomized Trial with A RCT
+## Project Title: Reducing AUD Inpatient Alcohol Use with MCII: A RCT

 **Techniques Used:**
 - Experimental design